Study Habits That Actually Work (According to Science)

 What doesn't work (but feels like it does)

 Re-reading notes.
 This is the most common study method and one of the least effective.
 Reading something again feels productive because it becomes familiar.
 But familiarity isn't understanding.
-You can read a chapter three times and still bomb the test.

 What actually works

 Active recall.
 Instead of reading your notes, close them and try to remember what was in them.
 Quiz yourself.
 Write down everything you can remember, then check what you missed.
-This is uncomfortable — it feels harder than re-reading.
-That's because it is.
-And that's why it works.
+The discomfort of trying to remember something is your brain building stronger connections.

 Spaced repetition.
 Don't study everything the night before.
 Study a little bit across multiple days.
-Your brain consolidates memories during sleep, so spreading study sessions out gives it more chances to lock things in.
+Students who space their studying out over a week retain dramatically more than students who cram.

 Teaching it back.
 If you can explain a concept to someone else — in your own words, without notes — you understand it.
 If you can't, you don't.
-This is one of the fastest ways to find gaps in your understanding.

 Why students resist effective methods

 The methods that work feel harder.
 Re-reading is easy and comfortable.
 Active recall is frustrating.
-Spaced repetition requires planning ahead.
-Interleaving feels chaotic.
+Students confuse "feeling productive" with "being productive."

 How to make the switch

-1. Before opening your notes, write down everything you remember from last class.
+Start with one change: before opening your notes, write down everything you remember from last class.
 That's active recall.
 Takes 5 minutes.

 Ready to try a better way to study?